-The Norse Warrior,
+The Viking Warrior,

 the Modern American Soldier and the Motivation to Fight

 Combat stands as perhaps the most overwhelming of all human experiences and entering the battlefield has never come naturally.
-How much did Norse and modern American soldiers, coming from very different cultures, share in their willingness (or lack thereof) to fight?
+How much did Viking and modern American soldiers, coming from very different cultures, share in their willingness (or lack thereof) to fight?

 The epic poem, Beowulf, offers a window into the warlike nature of ancient Norse culture.
 The story focuses primarily on Beowulf’s heroic clashes with the demonic Grendle, his mother, and Beowulf’s doomed battle with a hoard-protecting dragon.
 Parts of the poem also describe episodes of warfare among the various Baltic tribes.
 Descriptions of these conflicts provide insight into the warrior psyche that bound Beowulf and his kinsmen together and motivated them to fight.